Jie-0828/TP-GNN/README.md

 # TP-GCN: Dynamic Network Representation Learning for Graph and Node Classification
 <!--#### -->
 ## Introduction
-Anomaly detection has been an important problem which asks to identify systems whose behaviours deviate significantly from expectations.
-In general, system behaviours can be characterised by the interactions among system components and their sequence.
-Therefore, a dynamic network model can be established to capture these interactions.
-In this way, anomaly detection reduces to a classification task that seeks to identify “anomalous dynamic network” from the “standard” ones.
+Anomaly detection is an important task to improve the security of web services, and it has practical applications in software maintenance and social networks.
+This task can be define as the process of identifying abnormal data points or samples in web service data.
+By representing web service data with temporal attributes as a dynamic network that changes over time, the dynamic behavior of a system or user can be fully described.
+In this way, the anomaly detection task in web services can be transformed into a graph classification task in dynamic network that seeks to identify “anomalous dynamic network” from the “standard” ones.

 In this paper, we propose Temporal propagation-Graph Convolutional Neural Network (TP-GCN).
-The model extracts the temporal information and structure information from the dynamic network to realize the final classification task.
-TP-GCN contains two components: 1)temporal propagation; 2)global temporal information embedding, which involves a novel way of message propagation.
+The model extracts the temporal information and structure information from the dynamic network to realize the final anomaly detection in web services.
+TP-GCN contains two components: 1)temporal propagation; 2)global temporal embedding, which involves a novel way of message propagation.

-The proposed approach handles both node classification and graph classification task, and has good performance.
+The proposed approach handles both anomaly detection task and has good performance.

 <!-- #### Paper link: [TP-GCN: Dynamic Network Representation Learning for Graph and Node Classification](https://XXX) -->
 ![framework](https://github.com/TP-GCN/TP-GCN/assets/105060483/22d5d993-3fca-4bc1-bb1f-3ca981393db1 "The framework of TP-GCN")